-PPC has a comprehensive system of internal controls in place with clear structures, delegated authority levels and accountability.
+The Company has established a robust system of internal controls, characterized by well-defined structures, clearly established levels of delegated authority, and a strong sense of accountability.

-During 2021, the Company continued to carry out a review of key internal policies and procedures in order to ensure highest standards of corporate governance and to ensure compliance with the Code of Corporate Governance as issued by the Capital Market Authority.
-Through the Audit Committee, the Board has implemented a programme of internal audits of different aspects of the Company's business to monitor compliance and drive best practice.
+Throughout 2022, the Company conducted a thorough review of its key internal policies and procedures with a view to maintaining the highest standards of corporate governance and ensuring compliance with the Code of Corporate Governance issued by the Capital Market Authority.
+The Board, through the Audit Committee, implemented a comprehensive program of internal audits to assess different aspects of the Company's operations, monitor compliance, and promote best practices.